Why does the EU exist? How does it work? And how can I have a say in it?

 Possibilities of participation – How can I participate in the EU?

-The students work on these topics in small groups.
+The course usually lasts for four hours and students work in small groups.
 They ask questions and together determine where and how the EU influences their everyday lives.
 Preparation in prior classes and foreknowledge of the EU are not required.
 They can also decide between a specific focus on “climate and youth participation” or “media skills”.

 The EU-Crash-Course is based on the approach of Peer Education.
 Therefore, it is our young, qualified Trainers who will facilitate the course in your school (or digitally, see below).
 With the aim of stimulating an open discussion, the Trainers share their personal experiences thus motivating students to do the same.
 This leads to a learning process that creates space for topics and perspectives that are important to the students.